smeghen/vitality-physio/README.md

 ## Design:

 #### Colour scheme:
-The colour scheme for the site consists red, white and light grey.
+The colour scheme for the site consists of red, white and light grey.
 The red will be used for the Vitality Physio logo and will carry the branding throughout the site.
-The red is used both as background for certain sections and as a font colour in others, so that it is a subtle effect rather than an overwelming red theme across the site.
-The red will be contrasted with light greys and white, which will help it stand out.
+The overall theme of the site will be clean and clinical to reflect the nature of the business, so the colours will be subtle and minimal.
+This was also chosen so that the colours are not overwelming and distracting to the users of the site.